UrbanAnalyst/docs/src/variables.md

 ### Compound Travel Statistics

-All three of the statistics described above - travel times, intervals, and numbers of transfers - are measured such that low values are good, while high values are bad.
+All three of the statistics described above - travel times, intervals, and numbers of transfers - are measured such that lower values are more desirable.
 All three are then directly multiplied to generate a "*compound travel statistic*".
-Low values of this statistic reflect only arise in locations which have fast travel times, short intervals between services, and few transfers.
+Low values of this statistic only arise in locations which have fast travel times, short intervals between services, and few transfers.
 Low values may accordingly always be interpreted as good.
 In contrast, high values may arise through various combinations of variables, from extremely high values of one single variable, to less extreme combinations of two or three of the variables.
 It is thus generally not possible to directly discern reasons for high values of this compound travel statistic.
 The UA nevertheless provides direct insight into all individual values, as well as all pairwise combinations of values, permitting indirect insight.

 ## Population density